decentraland/adr/content/ADR-189-social-service-M2.md

 This new flow implies that rooms in Matrix will not be created until the friendship is established.
 This does not make the opposite true, if the friendship ends the room won't be destroyed (to prevent the history from being lost).

-Now, when a user logs in to decentraland, the friendship requests will also be obtained from the social service instead of the matrix sdk.
+Now, when a user logs in to Decentraland, the friendship requests will also be obtained from the Social service instead of the matrix sdk.

 First, the client will need to log in via HTTP.
 Then, establish a connection with the server.
 Once correctly established, the server will then send two messages: one with the current friends and another with the pending friend requests.